 Note: University requires that incompletes be completed within one year at which time a “F” is assigned.
 The policy does not require that students be given a year to complete the course requirements.
 Given the justification for the incomplete grade, course requirements should be completed as soon as reasonably possible the following semester.

 When registering for courses, it is the student’s responsibility to know prerequisite requirements.
 This includes both individual course prerequisites (e.g., Quantitative Business Tools I must be successfully completed prior to taking Quantitative Business Tools II) and program prerequisites (e.g., Primary Core classes must be successfully completed prior to enrolling in any upper-level courses in the major).
-CBA prerequisites are updated annually by the faculty and are in place to increase the likelihood of student success.
+College of Business prerequisites are updated annually by the faculty and are in place to increase the likelihood of student success.
 Current prerequisite requirements may be found in the UCF catalog.

 Students meeting the program prerequisites for a specific major may apply for admission to that major.
 Each business major has admission requirements unique to that particular major that have been established to increase the likelihood of a timely program completion and post-graduation success.
 Admission requirements must be met and an online ‘Change of Major Request’ must be submitted and approved in order to move from a ‘pre-business major’ status to ‘in the major’ status.
-Students in a pre-business status have not been officially admitted into a major and may not enroll in Secondary Business Core classes or upper-level courses in the major.
+Students in a pre-business status have not been officially admitted into a major and may not enroll in upper-level courses in the major.

 Registration for a course that has a time overlap with any portion of the dedicated class time of another course is NOT permitted.
 This includes an overlap with lecture capture courses.